KenKundert/quantiphy/doc/user.rst

     ...     file_name = 'out.wave'               -- output filename
     ...     sim_name = f'{Fclk:q} ΔΣ Modulator'  -- simulation name
     ...
     ...
-The values given above are used in the simulation, no further ... modification of the code given below is required when changing ... these parameters.
+The values given above are used in the simulation: no further ... modification of the code given below is required when changing ... these parameters.
     ... """